Rewan-Adel/graduation/README.md

         Enable virtual property tours for a richer experience.
 - Provide Customer Support:
         Offer assistance to users as needed.
-- Handle Payments:
-       Facilitate secure transactions on the platform.
 - Implement Machine Learning Features:
        Leverage machine learning for enhanced features.
 - Offer Content and Information: